singleron-RD/scsnp/docs/usage.md

 You can also supply a run name to resume a specific run: `-resume [run-name]`.
 Use the `nextflow log` command to show previous run names.

+### `-bg`

+Nextflow handles job submissions and supervises the running jobs.
+The Nextflow process must run until the pipeline is finished.

+The Nextflow `-bg` flag launches Nextflow in the background, detached from your terminal so that the workflow does not stop if you log out of your session.
+The logs are saved to a file.

+Alternatively, you can use `screen` / `tmux` or similar tool to create a detached session which you can log back into at a later time.
+Some HPC setups also allow you to run nextflow within a cluster job submitted your job scheduler (from where it submits more jobs).

 ### `-c`

 Specify the path to a specific config file (this is a core Nextflow command).
 See the [nf-core website documentation](https://nf-co.re/usage/configuration) for more information.